MASCOT Icon

 +10.6 Social Contribution Improvement

-0.187% Trainable Parameters (vs Full)
+0.187% Trainable Parameters (LoRA r=16)

-Empathetic Dialogues Results
+Empathetic Dialogues β€” Agent-Specific Metrics

-Empathetic Dialogues Results
+Empathetic Dialogues agent-specific results

 Collaborative Interaction Metrics